 With steadily occurring natural disasters, owning property comes at significant risk.
 A badly damaged home or business can easily put you at serious risk of losing not just your investment, but your hard-earned standard of living.
-If you have been a victim of property damage, when should you hire a lawyer and when should you work directly with your insurance company?
+If you have been a victim of property damage, when should you hire a personal property damage lawyer and when should you work directly with your insurance company?

 In the aftermath of a bad accident on your property, it can be hard to know when you need legal help.
 Dealing with insurance companies can be a struggle, too.
 Their rules are often stringent and highly specific, leading to frustrations with policyholders who are simply attempting to recover damages in good faith.
 So when are you supposed to hire an attorney?